 In February 2022, Nippon Paint (NPTU) released "PROTECTON Interior Wall VK Coat" and "PROTECTON Floor VK Clear" and Nippon Paint Automotive Coatings released "PROTECTON Car Interior VK Coat."
-Three of these new products have been added to
+Three of these new products have been added to PROTECTON brand.
+In addition to the

-PROTECTON brand.
-In addition to the "Interior Wall series" for interior walls "Floor VK Clear," a water-based clear paint for floors, is expected to be effective when droplets containing viruses adhere to floor surfaces.
+"Interior Wall series" for interior walls, "Floor VK Clear," a water-based clear paint for floors, is expected to be effective when droplets containing viruses adhere to floor surfaces.
 "Car Interior VK Coat" is expected to have sustained anti-viral function with excellent appearance due to its uniform application property to the car interior and its high adhesion to the substrate.

 In addition, our group and the University of Tokyo have jointly conducted research activities on coatings technologies with anti-viral and anti-bacterial functions to reduce the risk of infection.
-This is one of the joint research themes under the performance.
+This is one of the joint research themes under the industry-academia co-creation agreement concluded in May, 2020.